-Recently, my husband, Jim & I went to a home improvement store to check out new kitchen cabinets, counter top and knobs, possibly a new back splash as well…soup to nuts!
+Recently my husband Jim & I went to a home improvement store to check out new kitchen cabinets, counter top and knobs, possibly a new back splash as well…soup to nuts!
 I was very excited because our cabinets are 19 years old.
 It was time for a new look!
 When we met with the sale consultant the first thing, I told her was what our budget was.
-My husband shot me “the look”.
+My husband shot me “the look.”
 You know that look.
 The spousal “daggers in the eye balls” look.
-He said, “she doesn’t need to know that”.
+He said, “she doesn’t need to know that.”
 I said, “of course she does!”
 Look, sharing your budget is not like divulging a state secret.
 It was critical that she knew our budget because I didn’t want her selling me a Martha Stewart kitchen when I couldn’t afford to have Martha in my kitchen.
 Because if she were to sell me a Martha Stewart kitchen and, in the end, Martha wasn’t in my budget, I’d be pissed at the consultant and then disappointed that Martha wouldn’t be in my kitchen.
 I mean, who doesn’t want Martha Stewart in their kitchen?
-Who doesn’t want to be Martha Stewart in the kitchen?
+Who doesn’t want to BE Martha Stewart in the kitchen?
 If I have to have Jaclyn Smith in my kitchen, that’s fine.
-I’d want to know that ahead of time before I thought Martha was in my kitchen.
+I’d want to know that ahead of time before I thought Martha was going to be in my kitchen.

 Why am I sharing my little kitchen saga with you?
 Because sharing your budget with your wedding vendors is really important for many reasons:

-#1.
-Saving time.
 I don’t have many mantras but the one I live by is “I don’t like wasting money, I can always make more, but don’t waste my time, because I don’t know how much time I have.”
 (I know, it’s a little dark, but true).
-For both you and the wedding vendor discussing details that you cannot afford is a recipe for disaster and a waste of time for both you and your vendor.
+For both you and the wedding vendor, discussing details that you cannot afford is a recipe for disaster and a waste of time for both you and your vendor.
 For an example, when it comes to flowers, Pinterest has made peonies and garden roses a very desirable bloom in bouquets.
-Rightly so, they beautiful blooms!
+Rightly so, they are beautiful blooms!
 But, along with those beautiful faces comes a pretty hefty price.
 A peony or garden rose before we add in any labor, runs about $18.00 a stem, just one stem.